fetchai/fetchd/docs/docs/how-to-use-browser-wallet.md

 5. **What are TESTFET tokens?**

     TESTFET tokens do not have an intrinsic value and are purely for the purpose of interacting with testnets.
-You can get access to TESTFET from the Capricorn testnet [block explorer](https://explore-capricorn.fetch.ai/) with the **Token Tap** button.
+You can get access to TESTFET from the Dorado testnet [block explorer](https://explore-dorado.fetch.ai/) with the **Token Tap** button.